 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- Weight.
-Pumpkin is easy on your waistline, with only 50 calories per cup.
-The same portion also provides 3 grams of fiber, which can keep you feeling fuller longer.
+If you’re watching your weight, pumpkin is a good choice.
+“It contains just 50 calories per cup, and it’s filling, too,” Zumpano notes.
+That same portion also provides three grams of fiber, which can keep you feeling fuller longer.